If you’re planning your move down under, you might be wondering ‘can you ship wooden items to Australia?’.

 The items need to be pest free and preferably treated (e.g. painted or varnished).

 Items that are untreated wood, and/or show signs of past or current infestation, will present a risk to Australia’s biosecurity.

-Most people bringing wooden items or furniture into Australia will have treated items that do not pose a risk.
+Most people bringing wood into Australia will have treated items like furniture and picture frames that do not pose a risk.
 As long as they are declared as wooden items, they will be processed accordingly.

 Can I Bring Wooden Items To Australia In My Airline Baggage?

 No matter how the items enter the country – whether through cargo ship, personal baggage or via post – all wooden items must meet the same biosecurity requirements.